AaronSullivan2025/LIS624/SERVER_SETUP_DOCUMENTATION.md

 # Server Setup Documentation

 The LAMP stack is a software combination used to create and support websites and their interacting applications.
 It’s built from four layers, namely **L**inux (the operating system), **A**pache (the web server), **M**ySQL (the database), and **P**HP (the programming language used to shuttle commands and resources between the components).
 It’s commonly used because it’s Open-Source (i.e., free), reliable, flexible, easy to deploy, and has a large community support system to use.

+# Installations

-*As with all our projects, I start each install by making sure my machine was fully updated by running through the necessry code in my BASH shell:*
+*As with all our projects, I start each install by making sure my machine is fully updated by running through the necessary code in my BASH shell:*
 ```
 sudo apt update
 sudo apt upgrade